Allen Cotton: A 14-Year Pancreatic Cancer Survivor’s Story of Faith, Self-Advocacy & Overcoming the Odds

 “I’d started walking laps around Johns Hopkins as part of recovery – my sleep schedule was all messed up, so I’d do three or four laps late at night or early in the morning,” Allen said.
 “The night they told me that, I walked 75 laps.”

-He also acknowledges the role a higher power might have played in it all.
+Allen also acknowledges the role a higher power might have played in his pancreatic cancer fight.
 For starters, he’d had that serendipitous experience on the way into his surgery.
 Then, he found out that his doctor in Alabama, a veteran-turned physician who had urged him to seek the answers that led to his early diagnosis, had previously been the sole survivor in a Vietnam ambush that claimed the lives of everyone else involved.

 “Trust in God,” he said, offering up words of wisdom for others facing similar diagnoses.
 “A lot of prayers were said on my behalf.
 And don’t fool around – with pancreatic cancer, once it starts to present itself, it’s often too late.
 Do what you have to do to get rid of it as fast as you possibly can.”

-Allen also stressed the power of staying active.
+Allen also stressed the power of staying active and encouraged anyone facing a new diagnosis to reject the common, but inaccurate, sentiment that it’s a death sentence.
 “Don’t give up; don’t let cancer win,” he said.
 “When you feel good, get up and move, and when you don’t feel good, get up and do all that you can.
 Attitude and Jesus will carry you through.”

 Awesome!